MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-azure-01.md

 * Windows 10 SDK 10.0.18362.0 or later
 * Some basic C# programming ability
 * A HoloLens 2 device [configured for development](using-visual-studio.md#enabling-developer-mode)
-* <a href="https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html" target="_blank">Unity Hub</a> with Unity 2019.2.X installed and the Universal Windows Platform Build Support module added
+* <a href="https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html" target="_blank">Unity Hub</a> with Unity 2019.3.X installed and the Universal Windows Platform Build Support module added
-* Complete the [Create a Spatial Anchors resource](https://docs.microsoft.com/azure/spatial-anchors/quickstarts/get-started-unity-hololens#create-a-spatial-anchors-resource) section of the [Quickstart: Create a Unity HoloLens app that uses Azure Spatial Anchors](https://docs.microsoft.com/azure/spatial-anchors/quickstarts/get-started-unity-hololens) tutorial.
 * If you intend to deploy to Android
     * A <a href="https://developer.android.com/studio/debug/dev-options" target="_blank">developer enabled</a> and <a href="https://developers.google.com/ar/discover/supported-devices" target="_blank">ARCore capable</a>
  Android device with USB connection to your Windows or macOS computer